Primary ATF Tables

-The following are the major tables associated with the ATF module and a brief description of the purpose of said table:
+The following are the major tables associated with the ATF module:

 - sys_atf_step --> Test Step - This table contains the definition of one specific test step which is part of a test.

-- sys_atf_step_env --> Test Step Environment - This table contains information regarding the configuration of the actual enivonments that run the test steps on the instance.
-This table should never need to be preserved during a clone operation.
+- sys_atf_step_env --> Test Step Environment - This table contains information regarding the configuration of the actual enivonment running the test steps on the instance and should never be transferred to the target clone instance.

 - sys_atf_schedule_run --> Scheduled Suite Run - This table contain the specific information associated with an individual scheduled run of a test suite.

 - sys_atf_test_result_step --> Step Result - This record contains the result information associated with the specific run of an individual test.